Acquisition Integration Setup

-Turning the strategy into a plan of action
+Turning the strategy into a plan of action and executing it

 What’s involved in an acquisition integration set up?